andrevidela/Research-report/Thesis/index.md

 #####  Generic type / Polymorphic type / Type parameter

 A type that needs a concrete type in order to be complete.
-For example `Maybe a` takes  the single type `a` as parameter.
-Once we pass it the type `Int` it become the complete type `Maybe Int`.
+For example, `Maybe a` takes  the single type `a` as parameter.
+Once we pass it the type `Int`, it becomes the complete type `Maybe Int`.

 ## Programming recap